- Collar Joint

 Sometimes architects refer to a Concrete Block as "CMU," which stands for Concrete Masonry Unit.
 Old timers refer to this product as Cinder Block because of the use of cinders as an ingredient in its composition.

-All of this time and labor savings sounds like a good thing.
+All of this time and labor savings sounds like a good thing, right?
 After all, less time spent constructing a building means less expense incurred by the builder and, in theory, a lower purchase price for the buyer.
 However, we have found that buildings constructed with concrete blocks seem to have more water infiltration issues and require more regular maintenance than buildings constructed entirely out of brick.